Effective Date: November 27, 2023

 Partners and Resellers.
-We may disclose your Personal Data, such as contact information, business details, and content interest and activity details, to our partners and resellers for business purposes, such as to carry out our business or for joint marketing efforts to reach our customers and prospective customers.
+We may disclose your Personal Data, such as contact information, business details, and content interest and activity details, to our partners and resellers for business purposes, such as to carry out our business or for joint marketing efforts to reach our customers and prospective customers, subject to laws applicable in your jurisdiction.
 In many cases, you intentionally disclose your details by providing your information to these sponsors through consent via a registration form.
 You can review a list of our current partners here.

 Protection of Rights, Security and Fraud Detection.
 For all categories of data we collect, we disclose your Personal Data for business purposes to protect our customers and users, to secure our physical and intellectual property, and to prevent or investigate security or fraudulent attempts against our users through our platform.